Wisdom Tooth Removal in Naperville, IL

 Procedure Steps

-- Evaluation: Dr. Brammeier reviews your X-rays to determine the position and condition of your wisdom teeth
+- Evaluation: Dr. Brammeier reviews your X-rays to pinpoint the position and condition of your wisdom teeth

-- Anesthesia: The area is numbed with local anesthetic.
-Sedation is available for anxious patients or complex extractions
+- Anesthesia: The area is numbed with local anesthetic, and sedation is available for anxious patients or complex extractions

-- Access: If the tooth is impacted, a small incision is made in the gum tissue to expose the tooth and bone
+- Access: For an impacted tooth, a small incision in the gum tissue exposes the tooth and bone

 - Closure: The site is cleaned and may be closed with dissolvable stitches to promote healing